ak2489/Oda-Nobunaga/README.md

 ### Scroll to top

-* The scroll to top feature allows the user to quickly return to the top of the page and the navigation bar.
+* The scroll to top features on all the pages and allows the user to quickly return to the top of the page and the navigation bar.
 * This feature helps the user on smaller screens as it is quickly moves them back up the page.

 ![Scroll to top](../Oda-Nobunaga/assets/docs/scroll-to-top.jpg)